October 4, 2023

 Aerial view of beach with colourful umbrellas, large boulders, and people swimming in clear blue waters.

-The Baunei Coast of Sardinia, is a hidden gem that must be included in your next travels to Italy.
+The Baunei Coast on the island of Sardinia is a hidden gem that must be included in your next travels to Italy.
 Being a little off the beaten track, you can expect jaw-dropping, unspoilt nature with relatively small crowds.
 Add to the mix incredible locally sourced foods and classic Italian seaside vibes, and you are in for a treat!

 Where is the Baunei Coast?